paulknewton/pi-tank-watcher/GRAPHS.md

 ### Raw data with some basic mean/std deviation
 This is the raw data, but complemented with some other basic lines:
 * mean water level
-* smooth water readings calcualted using a rolling mean function
+* smooth water readings calculated using a rolling mean function
 * standard deviation (+/- 1 std dev)

 ![fig_sensor.png](graphs/fig_sensor.png)

 ### Data cleaned by dropping readings > 1 std dev
-This strips out data that exceeds 1 standard deviation from the mean.
+This strips out data that exceeds 1 standard deviation from the mean (calculated with a rolling window).
 I was trying this as a way of cleaning up the data.
 The sensor is proving quite unreliable in the damp surroundings of a water tank.

 ![fig_clean_sensor](graphs/fig_clean_sensor.png)